 As this is such a unique position, nobody will be able to talk about their previous experiences in an identical role.
 That said, the New York Times isn’t going to take a total gamble on you just because you have a unique voice and you’re a great writer.
 The winning candidate will need to meet strict deadlines, respond well to editors’ feedback, and grow an audience… all while constantly adjusting to the ins-and-outs of new countries.
 Do you write a new report twice a week on a stock in your company’s portfolio?
 That’s evidence that you can meet deadlines!
 Do you carefully review the stylistic advice your professor gave in class and earn straight “A”s as a result?
 That’s responding to feedback!
 Are you an Instagram addict with thousands of followers?
 That’s proof that you can generate an audience on social media!
 Convince the New York Times that you are a low-risk high-rewards candidate.

 4. Encourage your friends and family to apply!

 This one may seem counterintuitive, but your odds are low to begin with, and someone you care about scoring the position would be super cool.
-Life is better when you try to lift the people around you up.
+Life is better when you try to lift up the people around you.